PawseySC/hpc-container-training/_episodes/51-othertools.md

 and then HPCCM can translate them both in Dockerfiles and Singularity def files, allowing to simply produce container images in both formats.

-Another interesting feature is that HPCCM ships a set of so called *building blocks*, *i.e.* ready to use units that install common packages in containers in an optimised way.
+Another interesting feature is that HPCCM ships a set of so-called *building blocks*, *i.e.* ready to use units that install common packages in containers in an optimised way.
 For instance, these include compilers, MPI libraries, scientific libraries and a few applications.